Changissnz/nu_merchant_principal/README.md

 functions with predictive accuracy on the outcome of the game greater than that offered on the basis of "random" chance.
-In the Game of Crypto or
-Gossip, the three cost tables, each one for one decision junction, can be amalgamated into a single cost table.
+In the Game of Crypto or Gibberish, the three cost tables, each one for one decision junction, can be amalgamated into a single cost table.
 This single cost table is an action-oriented cost table.
 The outcome of